 “Lana, this is Benjamin, my little brother.”

 Benjamin was like a toy, but less fun.
 At first, it was still OK — he cried a lot, but he couldn’t move.
-And then he eventually learned how, and life became hellish.
-As soon as he grabbed Lana, she found herself covered with drool, mashed potatoes, or applesauce, and then she was dragged through the mud, chewed on, and she always ended up needing to be repaired and washed in the warm cycle.
+And then he eventually learned how, and life became terrible for Lana.
+As soon as he grabbed her, Lana found herself covered with drool, mashed potatoes, or applesauce, and then she was dragged through the mud, chewed on, and always ended up needing to be repaired and washed in the warm cycle.
 Fortunately, Mélanie always got involved before it was too late.

 Before Benjamin turned five, Lana had survived five rips, twenty-six washings, thirty pounds of mashed potatoes, and at least fifty gallons of drool.
-She had always come out all right.
+But in the end, she always come out all right.

 But one day, there was disaster.
 It was a classic Christmas Eve, with the scent of gingerbread, frosty patterns on the windowpanes, lights on the tree, and music that seemed to be played by the angels themselves.
 Lana was melancholy, because Mélanie had changed.
 She paid less attention to her and spent a lot of time talking into a device she held up to her ear.